-If you’re planning on travelling on the bullet train during your Japan trip, it’s important to know the rules about where that luggage is allowed to go on the train as it might change how you need to plan your trip.
+If you’re planning on travelling on the bullet train during your Japan trip, it’s important to know the rules about where that luggage is allowed to go on the train, as it might change how you need to plan your trip.
 Here’s what you need to know…

 The tape measure is out in our house.

-While I’m now used to going to Japan carrying as little as humanely possible, and can therefore get a month’s worth of packing into a tiny case, Mr Japlanease is also coming on our next trip and he is not a super light packer.
+While I’m now used to going to Japan carrying as little as humanely possible and can therefore get a month’s worth of packing into a tiny case, Mr Japlanease is also coming on our next trip and he is not a super light packer.

-And so I need to make sure the suitcase he has in mind conforms to the suitcase rules on the Shinkansen (bullet train).
+So I need to make sure the suitcase he has in mind conforms to the suitcase rules on the Shinkansen (bullet train).

-If you want to do the same – or are reading this because you saw the headline and suddenly thought, erm what rules?
+If you want to do the same – or are reading this because you saw the headline and suddenly thought, erm, what rules?
 Here’s what you need to know…

 Where Can You Put Luggage on the Shinkansen?